Special Educational Needs

 - Where the class teacher has tried to support the student, but progress is still slow, the Director of Learning will be informed and the student will receive additional interventions.

-- The leadership team, Heads of House and SENCo also meet on a termly basis, to discuss the progress made by students within the school.
+- The leadership team, Heads of Year and SENCo also meet on a termly basis, to discuss the progress made by students within the school.
 Additional school support is offered as a result of this to targeted students.